debbie-herridge/hangman/README.md

 ## How to play

-Similar to the classic hangman game, the player will be given question mark for each letter in the word, for each round the player will guess either a letter or word.
-If their letter is correct the black spaces in the word will change to that letter, if they guess wrong they lose a lifeline.
+The game is similar to the classic hangman game with a darker turn, the player will be given random word with each letter replaced, however in this version it is raplaced by a question mark rather than the standard underscore, this is for legibility on the terminal.
+For each round the player will guess either a letter or word.
+If their letter is correct the black spaces in the word will change to that letter.

-In this version, after the player enters their name to commence the game, the hangman character takes the chosen name and with each wrong guess the player will lose a limb.
+In this version, after the player enters their name to commence the game, the hangman character takes the chosen name and with each wrong guess the charater will lose a limb.
+The player has 5 livelines, first four lose a limb, last one is game over.

-The player will only survive if they guess the word before losing all 5 lives.
+The player will only survive if they guess the word before losing all 5 lifelines.

 ![hangman intro](assets/images/hangman-intro.png)

 ## Features

 ### Game word
-The words are randomly pulled from a Python file containing over 1000 words in a list format, this word is then converted into question marks.
+The words are randomly imported from a Python file containing over 1000 words in a list format, this word is then converted into question marks.
 If the user guess a right letter the question mark will change to be populated with the correct letter.

 ### Statistics
 There is game statistics that update each round, it shows the user: